 The early Alfred Hitchcock comedy Champagne was about a millionaire trying to teach his spoiled daughter a lesson in humility by claiming that the stocks had crashed and that they had lost everything.
 The movie premiered in August 1927.
 Two years and two months later, the Great Depression happened, which included stocks crashing and people losing everything.

 Pillow Talk stars Rock Hudson as a straight man pretending to be gay.
-In real life, he was a gay man pretending to be straight, and he would die of AIDS in The Eighties.
-(To make matters worse, at the time AIDS was seen as a gays-and-junkies only disease, and Hudson's death was seen as proof that "Straight men are dying, too!" by activists before the truth of his orientation came out.)
+In real life, he was a gay man pretending to be straight, and he would die of AIDS in The '80s.
+(To make matters worse, at the time AIDS was seen as a "gays and junkies only" disease, and Hudson's death was seen as proof that "Straight men are dying, too!" by activists before the truth of his orientation came out.)

 A TV spot for Godzilla (1998) that aired during the Seinfeld finale opens with the message "It's time to say goodbye to something that holds a special place in our hearts..." over a shot of New York City with the WTC towers visible, followed by the words "NEW YORK" and scenes of Godzilla destroying the city.
 You can guess what event soured this.